mprestin77/oci-container-instances/README.md

 # Pre-Requisites

-Both OCI function and OCI container instance require usage of [Resource Principals](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm) for container execution.
+Both OCI function and container instance use a resource principal to authenticate and access Oracle Cloud Infrastructure resources[Resource Principals](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm).
 You should create a [dynamic group](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm) for the compartment where you are deploying your OKE cluster.
 When creating a dynamic group to match all compute instances in the compartment you can use the following matching rule:

   instance.compartment.id = 'compartment-id'